phamdat721101/leo_agent/README.md

      ```

 3. **Initial Analysis**:
-   - The AI agent will perform an initial analysis of your XIOn tokens and current market conditions.
+   - The AI agent will perform an initial analysis of your ICP tokens and current market conditions.
    - Wait for the analysis to complete.
 This may take a few minutes.

 4. **Optimization Recommendations**: